AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 1. Click the **[!UICONTROL Download Public Key]** icon and save the public key (CRT) file on your machine.

-   The public key will be used later to configure API for your Brand Portal tenant and generate service account credentials in Adobe Developer Console.
+   The public key is used later to configure API for your Brand Portal tenant and generate service account credentials in Adobe Developer Console.

    ![Download Certificate](assets/ims-config3.png)